Pregnancy and maternity harmonisation guidance

 The protected characteristics on the 2010 Equality Act

 Pregnancy and maternity is one of the nine protected characteristics on the 2010 Equality Act for Great Britain.

-There are harmonised principles available for the other eight:
+There are harmonised standards or guidance available for the other eight:

 - gender reassignment